rezayw/0music/README.md

 # 🎵 0music Downloader

 **0music Downloader** is a lightweight, offline music downloader built with Python, using `tkinter`, `sqlite`, and multimedia processing modules.
-This is a desktop application — **no browser, no authentication, no ads**.
+This is a desktop application — **no browser, no authentication, no ads** ~EXPERIMENTAL ONLY~.

 ---